eliamlima/Project-neighborhood-map/README.md

 REQUISITS:
 - Download the project in your preferred folder.
 - Just load the index.html in your browser, preferrebly on Chrome.
+- The app uses Google Maps and Foursquare API.

 HOW IT WORKS:
 - Default and Initial view: A list of all places on the left panel, and the map centered in Gramado, shows the markers from those places.